Health and Safety Code 11359 HSC

 - That you knew you possessed the marijuana;

 - That the amount of marijuana you possessed was a “usable amount”;

 - That you knew the “contraband nature” of the marijuana, meaning you knew it was a controlled substance and that you were not supposed to possess it; AND

 - That you intended to sell the marijuana you possessed.

-Law enforcement and the prosecution have many methods of proving someone intended to sell the marijuana they possessed.
+Law enforcement and prosecution have many methods of proving someone intended to sell the marijuana they possessed.
 These include statements made to investigating officers, having items like baggies and scales nearby, possessing a large amount of marijuana at one time, having cash of certain denominations on one’s person or possessing a large amount of cash, or officers witnessing a “hand to hand” exchange of drugs for money.

-There are multiple ways to defend a case involving Health and Safety code section 11359 for possession with the intent to sell marijuana.
+There are multiple ways to defend a case involving Health and Safety Code Section 11359 for possession with the intent to sell marijuana.

 - Someone may have intended all of the marijuana they possessed to be used personally rather than sold.